PaperMC/velocitypowered.com/docs/developers/listener.md

 ## Creating Events

 Creating events on Velocity is somewhat different than on other platforms.
-Your events don't need to extend or implement anything.
-They just work.
+However, it is very similar for the most part.

 ### Creating the Event Class

 First we need to create a class for our event.
-In this tutorial we'll assume your making a private messaging plugin, and thus use a `PrivateMessageEvent`.
+In this tutorial we'll assume you're making a private messaging plugin, and thus use a `PrivateMessageEvent`.
 Most of this part is boilerplate.

 ```java